allmeidaapedro/allmeidaapedro/README.md

 ## Hi there 👋

-👨‍💻 My name is Pedro Almeida.
-I am from Brazil and I am 20 years old.
-Currently, I am a B.Sc. student majoring in Computer Engineering at the Federal University of Brasília.

-📘 I am passionate about machine learning, data science, and math.
-I have been working on projects in this area, constantly studying and striving to enhance my knowledge and skills.
-Check them out in my repositories; I'm sure you will find them interesting!
+👨‍💻 I'm Pedro Almeida from Brazil, a 20-year-old B.Sc. student majoring in Computer Engineering at the Federal University of Brasília.
+Currently, I'm working as a quantitative analyst intern at Disrux and Arthur Mining.
+In this role, I conduct quantitative analysis in various financial market areas, including crypto, blockchain, and investment.
+I apply data analysis, visualization, and storytelling using Python and statistical methods.
+Additionally, I actively contribute to my team by developing tools, solutions, and machine learning models to enhance market analysis.
+My enthusiasm lies in machine learning, data science, and mathematics, and I'm constantly working on projects in these areas.
+Explore them below in my data science portfolio!

 ## Skills 🌟